You are viewing a story from harrypotterfanfiction.com

 ...Yeah, I had no idea how Freddy procured it either.
 When I asked him, he simply responded with a shifty glance and mumbled something about EBay.

 What was supposed to happen was this: Potter would set off a series of dungbombs throughout the corridor.
 He would then run into Filch’s office, pretending that he was some innocent bystander who heard the bombs go off and that he thought he knew which way the perpetrator had gone.
 Of course, Filch, thirsting for fresh adolescent blood, would demand for Potter to show him where.
 Potter would then lead Filch through a wild goose chase throughout the castle, which would hopefully give me the time to sneak into Filch’s office, steal his glasses, nab Mrs. Norris Jr., and leave the taxidermy version in it’s place.

 Filch would come back to his office completely blind and would probably mistake the fake Mrs. Norris for the real one.
 He’d go on with his day, oblivious to what had transpired, until we would finally return the real cat a couple days later.

 For a super-evil-revenge-plan, it was actually pretty simple.

 "Bennett?
 Earth to Bennett?"
 Potter snapped his fingers in front of my face, and I jolted back to reality, blinking furiously in the dim light of the hallway.
 "Are you sure you're ready?"

 I turned around, eyeballs flicking to the ceiling, and sighed.
 “Yeah.”

-Nose-wrinkled in disgust, Potter kept on walking until he rounded the corner towards where Filch’s office was located.
-Eagar to get away from the smell (and Potter), I scurried over to the tapestry.
+The stench was immediate.
+Eager to put more distance between myself and the smell, (and Potter), I scurried further behind the tapestry.
 It was a pale blue colour, sprinkled with moth holes and worn with age.
-Retching from the dungbombs, I hastily ducked underneath.
+Retching from the dungbombs, I ducked inside.